 Other asbestos-related diseases include pleural plaques, pleural thickening, and other asbestos-related lung diseases.
 These conditions can develop many years after initial exposure, making early detection and monitoring crucial.

 The chances of developing asbestos-related diseases depend on various factors, including the duration and intensity of asbestos exposure, individual susceptibility, and smoking habits.
+A detailed exposure history is crucial for assessing risk, as it helps medical professionals evaluate the likelihood of disease development.
 According to the National Institute for Occupational Safety and Health (NIOSH), the risk of developing asbestos-related diseases is higher for individuals with repeated exposure to asbestos in occupational environments.
 However, even a one-time asbestos exposure can pose a risk, especially if the exposure is intense or prolonged.

 Typically, the risk of developing asbestos-related diseases increases with the amount and duration of asbestos exposure.
+Regular exposure and long term asbestos exposure are the primary risk factors for those who have developed mesothelioma, particularly among high-risk groups such as Navy service members, Merchant Marines, and asbestos workers.
 For example, workers in industries that used asbestos extensively, such as construction, insulation, and shipbuilding, are at a higher risk of developing asbestos-related diseases.
 Additionally, individuals who lived with asbestos workers or were exposed to asbestos in their homes are also at risk.

 It’s essential to note that asbestos exposure can lead to various diseases, including mesothelioma, lung cancer, and asbestosis.
 The likelihood of developing these diseases can be influenced by individual factors, such as smoking habits and medical history.